na-na-hi/renget/archive/ProdiAgy.md

 ####USE ETA_MIN IF LR GOES DOWN TO UNWISE VALUES TOO SOON AND YOU DONT WANT TO INCREASE STEPS.
 ####ALL THE ABOVE CAN MAKE YOUR D*LR SPIKE DIFFERENTLY, ALONG WITH REPETITIONS, EPOCHS, BATCH SIZE AND GRADIENT ACCUMULATION.
 ####PRODIGY IS ```DETERMINISTIC```.
-####DO NOT CARE ABOUT HOW BAD YOUR SAMPLING PREVIEWS MAY LOOK AS LONG AS THEY BEAR EVEN THE SLIGHTEST RESEMBLANCE.

 ####EXAMPLE OF LOSS AND LEARNING RATE RELATION:
 ![](https://imagizer.imageshack.com/img924/949/QNMtd4.png)